 You can’t get more classic and classy than white kitchen cabinets, and when it comes to pairing them with a backsplash, the possibilities are virtually endless.
 From intricate marble mosaics to dramatic black stone to traditional white subway, the right backsplash will showcase your style and elevate your kitchen design.
 Whether tackling a remodel or looking for backsplash ideas for your existing white cabinets, these tiles will enhance your kitchen with color, shape and style.

 Blue is a charming and versatile hue that pairs well with white.
 The uneven surface texture and color variations in the Marrakesh Blue tile complement the white cabinets and window frame in this kitchen with beautiful texture and movement.
-If you like this color pairing, explore more of our blue tile assortment.
+If you like this color pairing, explore our wide assortment of blue tile.

 Kitchen counter with white cabinets and square blue handmade-look tile.